takoz53/TwitchTTS/README.md

 Then I'd recommend you checking if your Twitch ID is lowercase, your channel is lowercase and the oauth key is right.

+### What can I customize?

+1. Maximum allowed characters
+1. Sentence, if maximum allowed characters are **exceeded**
+1. Message connector
+    1. **Example:** "takoz5334 said hello" can be changed to "takoz5334 speaks hello" or into any other language etc.
+1. Swearword replacing word, default is "beep" when something bad is written.
+1. The TTS Voice

+### How do I block users?

+Just write their name down in the blocklist, press enter and write another name in.
+Simple?
+Yes.

+### How do I give users nicknames

+Just like in blocklist, go to usernames and assign each user a name, e.g. takoz53=taco xxswordmasterxx=swordmaster.
+Just note down, that the names **have to** be written in lowercase.

 ## That's it!
 If something is to be added to the Readme, please create an Issue, describing what is needed!
 Thank you.